kdeldycke/awesome-engineering-team-management/README.md

 * [Devs I really enjoy pairing with](https://twitter.com/ScribblingOn/status/1002598672444448768).
 * [Things I Learnt from a Senior Software Engineer](https://neilkakkar.com/things-I-learnt-from-a-senior-dev.html) - `I sat next to a senior software engineer for a year.
 Here’s what I learnt.`
 * [All the best engineering advice I stole from non-technical people](https://medium.com/@bellmar/all-the-best-engineering-advice-i-stole-from-non-technical-people-eb7f90ca2f5f) - `It’s intriguing that the stuff that really seems to make a difference in the quality of software never seems to be about software.`
+* [5 Things I’ve Learned in 20 Years of Programming](https://daedtech.com/5-things-ive-learned-in-20-years-of-programming/) - `A programmer with 5 years of experienced has more industry tenure than half of the entire industry.`

 ### Consultants